cosmos/sdk-tutorials/academy/5-my-own-chain/03-starport-17-migration.md

 }
 ```

-It assumes that the red player won and flips the function if that is not the case.
+Notice how it assumes that the red player won and flips the variables if that is not the case.

-Because the v2 genesis takes a list and not a map, add a helper:
+Remember, you use a `map` of `PlayerIno` only for performance reasons.
+In the end, because the v2 genesis takes a list and not a map, you need to do a conversion.
+Add a helper:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/ed8c76836d797af891414391f21d2f5b5f1eb6fa/x/checkers/migrations/v1tov2/winning_players_builder.go#L55-L61]
 func PlayerInfoMapToList(all *map[string]*types.PlayerInfo) []*types.PlayerInfo {